Inspired by the museum: sketching day

 Please wear suitable outdoor clothing and sturdy footwear.

-£65 per person, this includes tuition, morning coffee and afternoon tea.
+£65 per person, this includes tuition, tea and coffee.
 Please let the Museum know in advance any special dietary requirements.
 You can bring your own packed lunch or the café will be open at lunchtime.